Hewlett Packard Enterprise Company

 HPE Fundamental Analysis

-Financial Health The company maintains moderate leverage with a debt-to-equity ratio of 0.91 and total debt to capitalization of 47.5%.
-However, liquidity appears constrained with a current ratio of 1.01 and quick ratio of 0.76, while the negative interest coverage ratio of -47.2 raises concerns about earnings ability to service debt.
-Operating cash flow to sales ratio of 25.4% suggests decent cash generation despite profitability challenges.
+The company maintains moderate leverage with a debt-to-equity ratio of 0.91 and debt ratio of 0.29, indicating reasonable financial leverage.
+However, the current ratio of 1.01 suggests limited liquidity cushion, while negative interest coverage raises concerns about earnings capacity to service debt obligations.
+Operating cash flow to sales of 25.4% demonstrates decent cash generation efficiency.

 Quarterly Revenue